bytewhisperer11/RAG-components/README.md

 # RAG-components

+> ⚠️ **Work in Progress**: This repository is actively being developed.
+Features, structure, and documentation are subject to change.

 ## Overview

 RAG-components is a modular set of components designed to facilitate the integration and utilization of Retrieval-Augmented Generation (RAG) techniques in machine learning workflows.
 This repository contains reusable components to enable fast, scalable, and efficient RAG-based applications, including but not limited to document retrieval, embedding management, and text generation.